hl2guide/curated-adblock-lists/README.md

 - Last updated: 2025-01-11 00:02:34 +1100
 - Version: 1.0.0.0

+I've created these lists to improve and cleanup sites I visit frequently.
+More filters will be added during 2025.

 # Usage

 To use copy and paste any list you want from below.